ishanijdev/face-emotion-recognition/README.md

 ## Acknowledgments

-We would like to express our sincere gratitude to our faculty guide, *Dr. Abhishek Singhal, for his invaluable guidance and unwavering support throughout this project.
-This project was submitted in partial fulfillment of the requirements for the Bachelor of Technology degree at **Amity University Uttar Pradesh*.
+We would like to express our sincere gratitude to our faculty guide, *Dr. Abhishek Singhal*, for his invaluable guidance and unwavering support throughout this project.
+This project was submitted in partial fulfillment of the requirements for the Bachelor of Technology degree at **Amity University Uttar Pradesh**.